 [H1] Causal Analysis in the Context of Control Charts

 Two types of variation are detected by traditional control charts.
 The first type of variation is the result of random variation.
 Random variation is natural variation that is internal to the process.
 The second type of variation has a special or assignable cause.
 Special or assignable causes are variances in outcomes of the process that can be traced to a source but are not part of the process (Bass 2007).
 For example, one can examine whether hospital losses result from Congressional changes in hospital reimbursement.
-For another example, one can examine whether increased waiting times in emergency rooms result from to natural or man-made disasters.
+For another example, one can examine whether increased waiting times in emergency rooms result from natural or human-made disasters.
 Assignable causes arise from factors external to the system that are not part of the normal process flow.

 The key difference between a causal control chart and a traditional control chart is the construction of the counterfactual group.
 A counterfactual group is an artificially constructed group of patients who have the same features as the observed cases except for the presence of the known special or assignable causes.
 In the counterfactual group, the analyst considers what might be observed if known causes were not present.
 This process is speculative, but it is an organized speculation wherein the effects of known causes are removed.